OUR

 Tackling stigma

 After extensive engagement with the HIV sector and people living with HIV in 2019, Fast-Track Cities London embarked on a programme of work to tackle stigma at all levels: self-stigma, organisational and societal.
-We worked with the National AIDS Trust and Britain Thinks on the national public knowledge and attitudes survey to set the baseline in London.
-We’ve also worked Kings College London and Barts to design a survey of NHS staff.
-2022 saw us launch a series of 8 targeted empowerment programmes, which set the course for the launch of the HIV confident anti-stigma charter on April 1st this year, with the National AIDS Trust, Positively UK and NAM aidsmap, and the HIV ambassador programme working with the Terrence Higgins Trust.
+We worked with the National AIDS Trust and Britain Thinks on the national public knowledge and attitudes survey to set a baseline for societal stigma in London.
+We worked with Kings College London and Barts to design a survey of NHS staff.
+2022 saw us launch a series of eight targeted empowerment programmes, which set the course for the launch of the HIV Confident anti-stigma charter on April 1st this year, with the National AIDS Trust, Positively UK and NAM aidsmap, and the HIV ambassador programme working with the Terrence Higgins Trust.

-We supported NHS England London with the roll out of opt out HIV testing in all London’s EDs and are now designing a peer support specification so peer support can be available across all London HIV clinics.
+We supported NHS England London with the roll out of opt out HIV testing in all London’s emergency departments and are now designing a peer support specification so peer support can be available in all London HIV clinics.

 Targeted testing